 People with underlying medical conditions, such as a compromised immune system, liver disease, cancer, kidney disease, heart disease and diabetes mellitus, need to take more precautions to protect themselves against all infections, including COVID-19.

-While New Zealand currently has few cases of COVID-19 they do expect that to change, the Ministry of Health recommend people take the following simple steps to protect yourself and others:
+While New Zealand currently has few cases of COVID-19 they do expect that to change, the Ministry of Health recommends people take the following simple steps to protect yourself and others:

 Additional measures that you and your whānau and friends can take include:

 - If you are immune-compromised, avoid staying with a person who is self-isolating (because they are a close contact of a confirmed case of COVID-19 or have recently travelled to a country or area of concern.)